Background pattern

 Skin disorders

-Musculoskeletal and skeletal disorders
+Musculoskeletal and connective tissue disorders

-Unexplained muscle pain not caused by exercise.
+Muscle pain not caused by exercise.
 Joint pain.

-Reproductive and breast system disorders
+Reproductive system and breast disorders

 General disorders

-Muscle weakness/ fatigue.
+Muscle weakness/fatigue.
 Thirst.

-Reporting side effects
+Reporting of side effects

-5. Conservation of Taptiqom
+5. Storing Taptiqom

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

 Store unopened bottles in a refrigerator (between 2 and 8 °C).
 Do not freeze.